 - Size – big luxury cars tend to depreciate more than smaller cars because they cost more to run and have higher bills for parts and maintenance.

 - Fuel economy – the more miles per gallon the better for many buyers.
-This is one reason why diesel cars hold their value slightly better than petrol cars, although it’s becoming less true as petrol car engine efficiency improves.

 - The amount of Road Fund Licence (road tax) payable is also a consideration.
 Fuel-guzzling cars cost much more to tax each year, which makes them less desirable when selling second-hand.